The Women's Center's offices will be closed on Monday, February 20th in observance and celebration of President's Day.

 Journey to Healing will be facilitated by one of The Women’s Center’s staff with specialized training in the field of childhood sexual abuse.

 This 20-week series will be held on Thursdays, 5:00 p.m. - 6:30 p.m. beginning on May 11th.

 An interview is required for anyone interested in attending the Journey to Healing group workshops.
 Contact our 24-hour hotline at 800-286-4184 for an intake and to schedule an interview prior to attending the group.

 ~ ~ ~

-Our thrift store closed in 2015, so we are no longer able to accept "drop offs" of the types of items meant for the thrift store.
-We are grateful for, and able to accept, donations as specified below.
+Our thrift store closed in 2015, so we are no longer able to accept "drop offs" or the types of general items meant for the thrift store.
+We are grateful for, and are able to accept, donations as specified below.
 Thank you for thinking of us.